rumiio/recommendation-using-Personalize/README.md

 1. There will then be two additional screens.
 The first is called *Options*, but we have none to enter, so just click on **Next**.
 The second is the final Review screen - **please verify** that the **KeyName** is the one that you just downloaded, and then click on **Create**.

     This will then go and create the environment, which will take around 10 minutes.
-Once the console returns to the main CloudFormation screen, you can continue with the next lab step.
+Once the console returns to the main CloudFormation screen, you can continue with the next lab step, which is to create a Jupyter Notebook environment in AmazonSageMaker.

 # Prerequisites